Past Events

 VENUE: Cardiff Law School, Museum Avenue, Cardiff, CF10 3AX

-INUK Spring Conference 2008 / Signing of Attorney General’s Pro Bono Protocols
+INUK Spring Training Conference 2008 / Signing of Attorney General’s Pro Bono Protocols

 We are pleased to report an exciting new development for the INUK, and to celebrate this we’d like to invite our staff member contacts and key students from all member universities to London to mark this.